 CHAPTER SUPPORTS CHRISTMAS AT THE TILTON HOME

-The NH Chapter Scholarship Loan program was established in 1985.
-Loans are made with funds donated by the chapter membership, and the program is managed by a Scholarship Committee as established in the chapter by-laws.
-Over 65 students have been assisted by this program since it began.
+The NH Chapter Scholarship Loan Program was established in 1985.
+Scholarships are made with funds donated by the chapter membership, and the program is managed by a Scholarship Committee as established in the chapter by-laws.
+Over 85 students have been assisted by this program since it began.

-The scholarship committee meets in June each year to review applications.
+The Scholarship Committee meets in June/July each year to review applications.
 Applicants are considered based on merit, not need.
-The amount of a loan will be based on funds available and the number of students applying.
+The amount of a grant will be based on funds available and the number of students applying.
+Currently the grant amounts are either $2,000.00 (Freshman/Sophomore) or $4,000.00 (Junior/ Senior)

 Check out the photo of a recent scholarship recipient.